JohnSnowLabs/langtest/README.md

 ## License

-NLP Test is released under the [Apache License 2.0](https://github.com/JohnSnowLabs/nlptest/blob/main/LICENSE), which guarantees commercial use, modification, distribution, patent use, private use and sets limitations on trademark use, liability and warranty.
+LangTest is released under the [Apache License 2.0](https://github.com/JohnSnowLabs/nlptest/blob/main/LICENSE), which guarantees commercial use, modification, distribution, patent use, private use and sets limitations on trademark use, liability and warranty.